qdrant/landing_page/qdrant-landing/content/documentation/tutorials/create-snapshot.md

     local_snapshot_paths.append(local_snapshot_path)
 ```

 The snapshots are now stored locally.
 We can use them to restore the collection to a different Qdrant instance, or treat them as a backup.
+We will create another collection using the same data on the same cluster.

 ## Restore from snapshot